Wright's Town, Lower Canada: The town

 The town grew around the common, borrowing its design from the many New England towns where Philemon and the other first settlers grew up.
 The common included New England fixtures, such as a meeting house, a tavern, and stores.
 The meeting house served both political and religious functions.

 The Upper Village was the site of the town's hotel, mills, foundry, bakehouse, tannery, and several shops.
 The Lower Village was closer to the steamboat wharf downriver, and it would only be laid out just before construction of the Rideau Canal, in 1826.

 One of the most notable buildings in Wright's Town was a whitewashed stone building with a cupola, built in 1819.
 It was central in the Wright's Town common, and was thus prominently visible in most contemporary depictions.
-It appears to have had numerous owners or functions over the years, being identified as the "New Stone Store" in 1824, "Wright's Tavern" in 1823, the "Office & Store" in 1844, and as the town's meeting house by Joseph Bouchette, Surveyor General of Lower Canada.
+It appears to have had numerous owners or functions over the years, being identified as "Wright's Tavern" in 1823, the "New Stone Store" in 1824, the "Office & Store" in 1844, and as the town's meeting house by Joseph Bouchette, Surveyor General of Lower Canada.

 Today

-Wright's Town developed into the city of Hull, Quebec, incorporated in 1875, a sector of the city of Gatineau since a major amalgamation in 2002.
+Wright's Town developed into the city of Hull, Quebec, which was incorporated in 1875 and has been a sector of the city of Gatineau since a major amalgamation in 2002.

 Nothing remains of the original 1800 settlement; the downtown Vieux-Hull sector was razed by a destructive fire in 1900, which also destroyed the original Union Bridge.

 The name of Wright's Town was preserved in Wrightville, a neighbourhood in Hull and now modern-day Gatineau, located on the west side of Hull Island up to the Lac-des-Fées promenade.